SJ23 Tech Tip B16, (Updated 2021-01-25) Bob Schimmel, Buddy Wright.

 Replacing the deck seal solved the leaks for Panache.
 All locker and bilge bottoms are bone dry now.

-REPLACE HULL SEAL (Along toe rail).
+REPLACE HULL SEAL (Hull side of toe rail).

 Fig 5 - Remove old sealant with a sharp chisel.
 Perfect tool.